Waterville women charged with beating woman, stealing $100 from her

 On Drummond Avenue, just prior to her reaching Spruce Street, she said two women and a man got out of the vehicle and attacked her.
 She said she “was grabbed from behind by the hair and fell to the ground.”

 She said the women kicked her as she was on the ground and then they left the area in Goodale’s vehicle.
-She also said the women ripped her hooded sweatshirt pocket and took the $100 cash from there.
+She also said the women ripped her hooded sweatshirt pocket and took the her $100 cash from there.

 Dumas wrote that the victim told him that “it is possible she had done something in the past to both of them that provoked the robbery” and that her ex-boyfriend “was known for ‘ripping’ people for drugs and that it could be payback for one of these events.”